 (2) The estimated costs are net of the actual gross proceeds from the sale of the The Well Air Rights of \$111,758 (at Allied's share).
-The transfer to rental portfolio for The Well will occur in phases as base building work is completed.
+The transfer of The Well to the rental portfolio is occurring in phases.

 (3) The project is anticipated to be completed in two phases.
-The commercial phase is scheduled for completion in Q2 2023 and the residential phase is scheduled for completion in Q3 2024.
+The commercial phase is scheduled for completion in Q2 2023 and the residential phase is scheduled for completion in Q4 2024.